|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Next >

 2010The Wedding of Victoria, Crown Princess of Sweden, and Daniel Westling is held at Storkyrkan in Stockholm.

-2012WikiLeaks founder, Julian Assange, requests asylum in London's Ecuatorian Embassy for fear of extradition to the U.S. after publication of previously classified documents, including footage of civilian killings by the U.S. Army.
+2012WikiLeaks founder, Julian Assange, requests asylum at the Ecuatorian Embassy in London, England, for fear of extradition to the U.S. after publication of previously classified documents, including footage of civilian killings by the U.S. Army.

 2012Actor, Richard Lynch, dies in Yucca Valley, California, at age 72.
 Lynch's distinct scarred appearance made him a popular bad guy, and he can be seen in more than 100 film and television performances.
 The scars came from an incident in New York's Central Park in 1967: while under the influence of drugs, he set himself on fire, burning more than 70% of his body.
 He spent a year in recovery, quit drugs, and ultimately began training at The Actors Studio.
 He appeared in the films Scarecrow, The Seven-Ups, The Happy Hooker, Deathsport, The Formula, Savage Dawn, Invasion U.S.A., The Barbarians, Little Nikita, Trancers II, and Halloween.